 Doors to the arena open one hour before each ceremony for guests.
-Guests are required to have a ticket for the spring ceremony.
-Each graduate will receive 10 tickets.
+Guests are required to NOT have a ticket for the summer ceremony.

 The circle drive will be closed off in front of the arena for standby emergency vehicle use.
 Only those needing special assistance will be permitted to be dropped off in front of the arena.
 The lot west of the Olive DeLuce Fine Arts Building is reserved for handicapped parking.

 For safety reasons, the aisles and the area closest to the stage in Bearcat Arena is off limits for pictures during the ceremony.

 If you have further questions pertaining to commencement, please feel free to contact Gina Bradley, University Event Coordinator, at 660.562.1143 or e-mail email@example.com